Sauharad/AES-256-Encryption-System/README.md

 # AES-256 RTL Encryption System

 This project presents a Register-Transfer Level (RTL) hardware design and implementation of the **AES-256 encryption algorithm**, developed for high-throughput cryptographic applications.
 The system is modeled in Verilog and operates as a fully pipelined 15-stage encryption engine capable of processing 128-bit blocks at a throughput of **128 bits per cycle** at **240 MHz**.
+The input interface utilizes the AXI4-Stream protocol

 ---